 Muhlenberg Receives Three-Year Grant from The Andrew W. Mellon Foundation

-Resources will help the College achieve its civic and global mission.
+Resources will help the College strengthen liberal arts practice.